Dimencia/MordhauCommunityMapInstaller/README.md

 Check any existing maps for info.txt files to get an example

+Note that all lines are **required** and the installer will not show your map if they are not there

+If you wish to skip any field you can leave the line blank.
+If you want to add a thumbnail but not SuggestedPlayers, for example, just leave a blank line where SuggestedPlayers should be

 Filename: FolderName.info.txt

 Each of these parameters on newlines, in order